Murder of Bruce Smalls: Johnson's 2002 death warrant and execution

 On April 9, 2002, the South Carolina Supreme Court signed a third death warrant for Richard Johnson, directing that his death sentence be carried out on May 3, 2002.
 The final recourse for Johnson was to either appeal to the Governor for clemency or to appeal to the U.S. Supreme Court for a stay.
 Many opponents of capital punishment, as well as Smalls's mother Thelma Blue asked the governor to grant clemency for Johnson.

 The National Association for the Advancement of Colored People (NAACP), state religious leaders (including Reverend Jesse Jackson) and some legal professionals – including former state prosecutors and a former chief justice of the South Carolina Supreme Court – banded together to petition for clemency.
-The petitioners asked for Johnson to be granted clemency and have his death sentence commuted to life in prison, since there were some doubts over whether he was truly guilty and some believed that the death penalty should not be the answer to deter serious crimes and was disproportionately used on people of color and/or disadvantaged backgrounds, albeit in this case, Johnson was White, while Smalls was African-American.
+The petitioners asked for Johnson to be granted clemency and have his death sentence commuted to life in prison, since there were some doubts over whether he was truly guilty and some believed that the death penalty did not deter serious crimes and was disproportionately applied to people of color and those from disadvantaged backgrounds.
+Johnson was White, while Smalls was African-American.

-Eventually, before the execution date, Hodges chose to not commute Johnson's death sentence and ordered that his execution may proceed as originally scheduled.
-According to Hodges, before making his decision, he had spoken to the sister and son of Smalls, who both wanted the execution to be carried out, and Hodges himself reviewed the case and concluded that Johnson was truly guilty and hence should be executed.
+Before the execution date, governor Hodges chose not to commute Johnson's death sentence and ordered that his execution may proceed as originally scheduled.
+Hodges stated that before he made the decision, he had spoken to the sister and son of Smalls, who both wanted the execution to be carried out, and Hodges himself reviewed the case and concluded that Johnson was truly guilty and hence should be executed.
 Apart from this, Johnson's last-minute appeal to the U.S. Supreme Court for a stay of execution was ultimately rejected.

-On May 3, 2002, Richard Charles Johnson, 39 (today 62), was put to death by lethal injection at the Broad River Correctional Institution; he reportedly expressed his gratitude to the supporters who advocated against his execution and asked to continue the fight against capital punishment in his final statement.
+On May 3, 2002, 39 year old Johnson was put to death by lethal injection at the Broad River Correctional Institution; he reportedly expressed his gratitude to the supporters who advocated against his execution and asked to continue the fight against capital punishment in his final statement.
 Johnson reportedly ate a last meal of fried shrimp, fried oysters, french fries, chocolate cake and iced tea prior to his execution.
 Johnson was the 26th person to be executed in South Carolina since the state's resumption of capital punishment in 1985.